 Large pool equipment storage covers are more like sheds.
 Instead of having a lifting lid, they’ll have a full-size door that you can walk into.
-These structures can look country-inspired, with wood barn doors, or modern with rich hardwood planks and sleek metal frame.
+These structures can look country-inspired, with wood barn doors, or modern, with rich hardwood planks and sleek metal frames.

 6. Small Pool Equipment Covers